robinbryce/quorum-gcp-preemptible/blog-series/article.md

 6. Install the google cloud tooling needed to generate the node secrets (docker image is tbd)
 7. Secret Creation - dlt node keys, wallets and other secrets.
-8. Bootstrapping (minor search and replace) the kubernetes manififests - its easier this way.
+8. Bootstrapping with terraform output and jsonnet
 9. Confirm workloads can access the secrets
 10. Deploy the kubernets manififests with skaffold